HELP AND SUPPORT

 Some courses like math, do require a proctored exam.
 In that case if you live in the Cayuga area you can come to campus and take the test in the Learning Commons – Academic Support.
 If you live outside this area instruction in the course will explain how you can find a proctor at a local college, school, church, etc. and take the test there.

 How do I access an online course?

-You will sometimes see a reference to the “Blackboard” online course delivery system.
+You will sometimes see a reference to the “Brightspace” online course delivery system.
 This is the system used to manage and deliver all Cayuga online courses.

 To access this website, you will need a login name and password.
 For additional information, see Get Started.